mars-college/mars-rover/locomotion/WebApp/JetsonNano/README.md

-# Remote Control of Robotic Tank Platform over WebSockets (Raspberry Pi)
+# Remote Control of Robotic Tank Platform over WebSockets (Jetson Nano)

+### WARNING: Currently incomplete!
+It's in the process of being modified from the Raspberry Pi guide.

-This walkthrough covers steps to setting up remote control of a Mountain Ark SR-08 robotic tank platform with a Raspberry Pi over WebSockets.
+This walkthrough covers steps to setting up remote control of a Mountain Ark SR-08 robotic tank platform with a Jetson Nano over WebSockets.

 Hardware setup is not covered in detail.